EvanKanter/docs/docs/skills/Woodcutting.md

 Axe Handles are made from Wood Planks, which themselves are made of Logs.

 Logs and Planks are both Resources.
-Logs possess an RLvl corresponding to the ALvl from which they were gathered, and Planks possess an RLvl corresponding to the Logs from which they were refined.
+Logs possess a Resource Level corresponding to the Area Level from which they were gathered, and Planks possess an Resource Level corresponding to the Logs from which they were refined.

-All crafted Items in The Neon Desert possess an Item Level (ILvl) corresponding to the RLvl from which they were crafted.
+All crafted Items in The Neon Desert possess an Item Level corresponding to the Resource Level from which they were crafted.

-Crafted Tools and Weapons possess any bonuses conferred by the ILvl and Item Category of their component parts.
+Crafted Tools and Weapons possess any bonuses conferred by the Item Level and Item Category of their component parts.

 Wood items, like Axe Handles, for example, gain bonuses to Swing Speed based on their superior quality and lightness.
-These bonuses are Tiered and correspond to the ILvl from which they were made.
+These bonuses are Tiered and correspond to the Item Level from which they were made.

-As An example, an Axe made with a Cedar Axe Handle (which is ILvl 1 because Cedar Logs are RLvl 1, and Cedar Planks are therefore RLvl 1) will obtain a Wood ILvl 1 bonus of 10% Swing Speed Increase.
+As An example, an Axe made with a Cedar Axe Handle (which is Item Level 1 because Cedar Logs are Resource Level 1, and Cedar Planks are therefore Resource Level 1) will obtain a Wood Item Level 1 bonus of 10% Swing Speed Increase.

 You can read more about Item Recipes and their final bonuses based on their component parts in the Items section.

-Suffice it to say that it is advisable to craft any tools you are using out of the highest ILvl materials you have.
+Suffice it to say that it is advisable to craft any tools you are using out of the highest Item Level materials you have.
 An Axe made from a Cedar Axe Handle and a Copper Axe Head (Cedar Copper Axe) will have 10% bonuses to both Swing Speed and Durability.